Women's Power in Global Perspective

 -- or simply pursued their own vision.

 These are the bold and creative women you always knew existed, who were kept out of the history books and off the TV screens.
-Seeing their reality may change how you think about female humanity.
+Seeing their reality will change how you think about female humanity.

 Bronze statue of young woman.